Cobweb Spiderwort (Tradescantia sillamontana) Indoor Care, Propagation, Problems and Solutions

 Propagation

-Cobweb Spiderwort (Tradescantia sillamontana) can be propagated during the growing period by plant divison or from stem-cuttings.
+Cobweb Spiderwort (Tradescantia sillamontana) propagation can be done during the growing period by plant divison or from stem-cuttings.

 Water the Cobweb Spiderwort thoroughly at least 1 day before to make it easier to divide and also hasten establishment.
 A well hydrated plant suffers less shock and takes a shorter time to take root.